Mikapall/Demon-s-Souls-SL1-Repository/index.md

 ### Speediest Roles

-You can obtain a special role if you are the fastest player in the server to complete a SL1 or BL4 run in any of the games -all bosses-.
+You can obtain a special role if you are the fastest player in the server to complete a SL1 run.
 However, if someone beats your time, you will lose the role.

 #### Current Speediest Slayer